juanstm200/A.R.G.G.Y/README.md

 Monty 0.98 is a scripting language that is first compiled into Monty bytecode like Python.
 It relies on a unique stack with specific instructions to manipulate it.
 The goal of this project is to create an interpreter for Monty ByteCodes files.

-##
+## Requirements

+- All files compiled on Ubuntu 14.04 LTS
+- Allow to use max one global variable
 - **Usage**: monty file
   - where file is the path to the file containing Monty byte code
 - If the user does not give any file or more than one argument to your program, print the error message USAGE: monty file, followed by a new line, and exit with the status	EXIT_FAILURE
-- If, for any reason, it’s not possible to open the file, print the error message Error: Can't open file <file>, followed by a new line, and exit with the status EXIT_FAILURE
+- If, for any reason, it’s not possible to open the file, print the error message Error: Can't open file       <file>	   , followed by a new line, and exit with the status EXIT_FAILURE
    - where <file> is the name of the file
 - If the file contains an invalid instruction, print the error message L<line_number>: unknown instruction <opcode>, followed by a new line, and exit with the status EXIT_FAILURE
    - where is the line number where the instruction appears.